jrhandford/CISC204-Modeling-Project/README.md

     `/PROJECT` is the folder in the container that will be tied to your local directory

-5. From there the two folders should be connected, everything you do in one automatically updates in the other.
-For the project you will write the code in your local directory and then run it through the docker command line.
-A quick test to see if they're working is to create a file in the folder on your computer then use the terminal to see if it also shows up in the docker container.
+5. To run the program in Docker, type 'python3 run.py' in the Docker terminal with the container running.
+If it's working correctly, you should see an output in the console.

+6. To play around with the results, you may modify the variables at the top of the main function in run.py.

 ### Mac Users w/ M1 Chips